The new package travel law

 This constitutes a targeted offer.
 If the link would have forwarded the consumer to a second website providing a general list of available hotels, it would not have been a targeted offer and therefore no linked travel arrangement.

 Experts believe that the distinction between click-through bookings and linked travel arrangements might be difficult in practice.
-The most prominent criteria is that the traders don’t forward the personal data of the traveler.
+The most prominent criteria is that the traders don’t exchange the personal data of the traveler.

-The prevailing opinion is that the joint payment of individual contracts does not constitute a package travel.
+The prevailing opinion is that the joint payment of individual contracts does not constitute a package travel as long as there are separate invoices.
 However, this is not finally resolved.

 However, regulations regarding insolvency hedging also apply to linked travel arrangements.